tastyspleen/q2admin-tsmod/readme.txt

                                didn't work correctly.
 This included stuff, say_person and say_group server admin commands.
-                             - Improved support for non-standard console chat in the chat flood protection / muting commands.
-The only mod so far that I know does this is LMCTF. v1.1 Beta 6    - 28 March    - Fixed major problems with the zbot detection feature turned off.
+                             - Improved support for non-standard console chat in the chat flood protection / muting commands. Â  The only mod so far that I know does this is LMCTF. v1.1 Beta 6    - 28 March    - Fixed major problems with the zbot detection feature turned off.
                              - Minor changes to internal features. v1.1           - 12 April    - Fixed some internal house-keeping bugs.
-                             - Added support for a different method for generating chat messages.
-Adds support for OSP and any other mod that uses this method for generating chat messages.
+                             - Added support for a different method for generating chat messages.Â  Adds support for OSP and any other mod that uses this method for generating chat messages.
-                             - Renamed q2admin.cfg to q2admin.txt.
-This is the make sure that q2admin.txt will not be exec'd.
+                             - Renamed q2admin.cfg to q2admin.txt.Â  This is the make sure that q2admin.txt will not be exec'd.
                              - Fixed bug with 'chatfloodprotect' causing a 'SZ_GetSpace: overflow without allowoverflow set' error.